 Final verdict about how to get unlimited Facebook ad accounts

 Facebook ad bans rarely come out of nowhere.
-They’re the result of identities blending together over time.
-Once that happens, adding more ad accounts only increases risk instead of reach.
+They are usually the result of identities blending together over time.
+Once that happens, adding more ad accounts increases risk instead of reach.

 FAQs